 In mid-2014 unrest on Russian/Ukraine border increased significantly.
 In response, consultancy companies issued warnings on the primary risks facing companies which outsourced IT to the endangered region.
 Software Mind was contacted by US company which decided to validate contingency plan.
-The plan assumed step-by-step transition of IT development projects managed by its partner in endangered region to new partner operating in safe location:
+The plan assumed step-by-step transition of IT development projects managed by its partner in the endangered region to a new partner operating in a safe location:

 transfer knowledge and capacity to a new partner;

 split responsibilities and communication channels and make them work.

 transition with minimum impact on business activities;

 integration of two separate teams working from various locations;

 seamless transition of communication channels;

 do not introduce extra costs.

-After the takeover the system was managed by two teams working in parallel:
+After the takeover, the system was managed by two teams working in parallel:

 support team – consisting of support engineers and system engineer,

 development team consisting of system architect, analysts, senior developers and quality assurance engineers.